top of page

 equipment) and carrying out risk assessments.

-DC or direct current is more dangerous than AC alternating current - 99% Of adults will not be able to let go with a current greater than 22 mA
+Batteries operate with DC or direct current and 99% of adults will not be able to let go with a current greater than 22 mA

 Current in mA